arielchen07/City-Builder/deliverables/D1/planning.md

    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

-We will use Notion to keep track of a todo list, task boards etc. We will create weekly milestones to work on.
-We will plan the milestones out in a chronological order so that completing them will complete the app before the deadline.
-We will break milestones down into smaller objectives for individual members to complete.
-The team has decided what parts of the project they want to work on, so tasks will be assigned based on what part of the project it’s for.
-We will determine smaller objectives to be in progress, completion, or dropped.
+We will use Notion to keep track of a todo list, task boards etc. and will update every meeting minutes to this github repository.

+We will prioritize fundamental features of the whole game, which are described in our user stories.
+If extra time remains after complete these features, we will consider adding other features to enhance gaming experiences.

+Tasks are assigned based on each memebers' interests, skills and prior experiences.
+We split into 2 subteams working on web-app and mobile app.
+Each team has at least 1 member with prior experience in this field.
+For example, web game team has member with game development experience in Unity.

+To determine the status of work from inception to completion, we will first split tasks into key milestones.
+By setting the objectives and expected deadlines for each milestone, we can better determine the progress and make corresponding changes to our schedule if needed.

 #### Q10: What are the rules regarding how your team works?